-It is recommended that students wishing to major in A&S take A&S 102 and 103 in their first and/or second year of study, A&S 200 in the fall or spring of their third year, and A&S 342 in the fall of their third or fourth year (A&S 342 is only offered each fall semester).
+It is recommended that students wishing to major in A&S take A&S 102 and 103 in their first and/or second year of study, A&S 200 in the fall or spring of their third year, and A&S 342 in their third or, more typically, fourth year.

 Students may choose to combine their studies with another discipline by double majoring or minoring in A&S. Popular double majors include combining A&S with English, government and law, history, psychology, economics, biology, or art.

 The minor in anthropology and sociology consists of six courses: two chosen from among A&S 102, 103, and 342, and four additional courses selected in consultation with the minor adviser.